 STEP 2: Drag and drop OLE DB Source, Slowly Changing Dimension from SSIS toolbox to data flow region

-STEP 3: Double click on OLE DB source in the data flow region will open the connection manager settings and provides space to write our SQL statement.
-Here we are using already created OLE DB Connection Manager and CustomerSource table as the Source table.
+STEP 3: Double-click on the OLE DB source in the data flow region will open the connection manager settings and provide space to write our SQL statement.
+Here we are using the already created OLE DB Connection Manager and CustomerSource table as the Source table.
 Please refer OLE DB Source article.

 STEP 4: Click on the columns tab to verify the columns.
 In this tab, we can uncheck the unwanted columns also.